 - Marinate the chicken with yogurt, ginger-garlic paste, turmeric powder, chilli powder, cumin powder, coriander powder and mustard oil or vegetable oil. mix everything well with hand and keep it aside for an hour.

-- Heat oil in a thick bottom pan, when the oil is hot fry the potatoes till golden.
+- Heat oil in a thick bottom pan on medium high heat, when the oil is hot fry the potatoes till golden.
 Remove with slotted spoon, drain and keep aside.

-- Pour in the marinated chicken and salt and fry with the onions on medium heat.
+- Pour in the marinated chicken and fry with the onions on medium heat for 8-10 minutes.

 - Add the chopped tomatoes and cook, stirring continuously.
 The chicken will release lot of water.

-- Cook uncovered on medium for almost 15 minutes till the chicken is almost done and the oil separates from the masala, then add the fried potatoes and half teaspoon garam masala powder and half cup of warm water and mix everything well.
+- Add the fried potatoes and cook uncovered on medium for 10-12 minutes until the oil separates from the masala, then and half cup of warm water and mix everything well.
 Check for the seasoning, add salt and sugar if required.
-Cover and cook on low heat for another 15-20 minutes.
+Cover and cook on low heat for another 25-30 minutes.

-- If the chicken is cooked then increase the flame and fry the chicken till oil separates.
+- Finally add the bengali garam masala and green chillies and give it a good mix.
+If the chicken and the potatoes are cooked then increase the flame and fry the chicken till oil separates.

 - Garnish with Coriander and serve it with rice and roti or bengali mishti pulao.